Information about our Board Members

 Doreen currently has a share in two small businesses in the Borders, manages the HR of a local award winning accountancy firm, is an independent Human Resources and strategic Planning Consultant, a Director of a Registered Social Landlord and a non executive director of a social care partnership.

-As a Non-executive Director, Doreen chairs the Discretionary Points Committee and is Chair of the Pharmacy Practices Committee.
-She is also a member of the Audit Committee, the Staff Governance Committee, the Fund Raising Committee and the Endowment Committee.
-She is Vice Chair of Clinical Governance and the Public Governance Committees.
+As a Non-executive Director, Doreen is Vice Chair of the Board, Chair of Public Governance and Chair of the Pharmacy Practices Committee.
+She is also a member of the Audit Committee, the Fund Raising Committee, the Endowment Committee and is Vice Chair of the Clinical Governance Committee.

 Evelyn joined the NHS in 1980 and has held senior clincial leadership positions within Community, Medical, Obstetric, Mental Health, Oncological, Paediatric and Surgical services.
 During that time she completed her masters degree in Leading Innovation and Change and has led the extensive modernisation and improvement of services.